Gastritis

 Can gastritis be prevented?

-• Not eating or drinking things that can irritate your stomach lining.
+- Not eating or drinking things that can irritate your stomach lining.
 This includes alcohol, caffeine, and spicy foods.
+These will not cause gastritis.
+But they may cause discomfort if you have gastritis and eat or drink these foods.

-• Not taking medicines such as aspirin and over-the-counter pain and fever medicines.
-These include NSAIDs (nonsteroidal anti-inflammatory medicines.
+- Not taking medicines, such as aspirin and over-the-counter pain and fever medicines.
+These include NSAIDs (nonsteroidal anti-inflammatory drugs).

 When should I call my healthcare provider?